Kenneth Walker III (wide receiver): Professional career

-Jacksonville Jaguars

 Walker was signed by the Jacksonville Jaguars as an undrafted free agent following the 2017 NFL draft.
 He was waived on August 14, 2017.

-Arizona Hotshots

 In 2018, Walker signed with the Arizona Hotshots for the inaugural 2019 season of the Alliance of American Football (AAF), but was waived in January 2019 as part of the final roster cuts before the season opener.

-Winnipeg Blue Bombers

 Walker signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on March 18, 2019.
 He was released during final roster cuts on June 9, but was re-signed to the team's practice roster the same day.
 Walker was promoted to the active roster on July 18 to replace injured kick returner Charles Nelson.
 In his first CFL game in Week 6, he returned nine punts for 97 yards and one kickoff for 26 against the Ottawa Redblacks.
 In the following week versus the Hamilton Tiger-Cats, Walker fumbled one punt return and had another fumble overturned on a penalty.
 He also received playing time at receiver after in-game injuries to their corps.
 After his off game, he was replaced in the lineup by Janarion Grant.
 The Blue Bombers won the 107th Grey Cup against Hamilton with Walker on the practice roster.

-Pittsburgh Maulers

 Walker signed with the Pittsburgh Maulers of the United States Football League (USFL) on May 6, 2022.
 He was released four days later.